sudoanand/bashjson/README.md

 If you pass multiple keys, make sure that they follow the hierarchy in the json data.
 See the example below

 ## Example
-Let's consider this exmaple json to be read using a bash script;
+Let's consider this exmaple json data from the file `test.json` included in this project
 ```
 {
 	"name":"Test tool",